spiffe/spiffe.io/content/docs/latest/deploying/configuring.md

 ### Google Compute Engine Instances

-Google Compute Engine (GCE) node attestation and resolution allows a SPIRE Server to identify and authenticate a SPIRE Agent running on a GCP GCE instance automatically.
+Google Compute Engine (GCE) node attestation allows a SPIRE Server to identify and authenticate a SPIRE Agent running on a GCP GCE instance automatically.
 In brief, it is accomplished through the following:

 1. The SPIRE Agent gcp\_iit Node Attestor plugin retrieves a GCP instance's [instance identity token](https://cloud.google.com/compute/docs/instances/verifying-instance-identity), and identifies itself to the SPIRE Server gcp\_iit Node Attestor plugin.
 2. The SPIRE Server gcp\_iit Node Attestor plugin calls a GCP API to verify the validity of the token, if the `use_instance_metadata` configuration value is set to `true`.